An Elementary Formal Proof of the Group Law on Weierstrass Elliptic Curves in any Characteristic: Weierstrass equations

 Here, dot notation allows for the fields corresponding to the five coefficients $ a_i \in F $ to be accessed as \texttt{W.a\ensuremath{_i}}, and living inside the \texttt{namespace weierstrass\_curve} means that the quantities $ b_i \in F $ and $ \Delta \in F $ may also be accessed as \texttt{W.b\ensuremath{_i}} and \texttt{W.\ensuremath{\Delta}} respectively.

 These quantities are indexed as such as a result of their transformation upon applying the linear change of variables $ (X, Y) \mapsto (u^2X + r, u^3Y + u^2sX + t) $, for some $ u \in F^\times $ and some $ r, s, t \in F $.
-In fact, under the Weierstrass model, these are all the possible isomorphisms of varieties between elliptic curves over a field \cite[Proposition III.3.1]{silverman}.
+In fact, these are all the possible isomorphisms of varieties between elliptic curves in the Weierstrass model \cite[Proposition III.3.1]{silverman}.

 Here, \texttt{variable\_change} defines a new \texttt{weierstrass\_curve} under the change of variables by explicitly stating how each of the five coefficients are transformed, and is tagged with \texttt{simps} to automatically generate \texttt{simp} lemmas corresponding to each of the five projections.
 The exact expressions for the transformed quantities are not too important, but note that their indices precisely correspond to the exponent of $ u^{-1} \in F^\times $ in the transformation.